 Nylon tubing products are hollow channels made of solid nylon.
 Nylon is more widely associated with textile fibers than as a material for industrial tubing, but in its solid form, nylon is an excellent material for the fabrication of plastic tubes and other plastic products.
-Industrial and commercial operations make extensive use of nylon tubing because of its properties of non-reactivity, low moisture absorbency and chemical resistance.
+Industrial and commercial operations make extensive use of nylon tubing because of its properties of non-reactivity, low moisture absorbency, and chemical resistance.

-Nylon tubing, like all other plastic tubing products, can be fabricated by one of many possible tubing fabrication methods.
+Like all other plastic tubing products, Nylon tubing can be fabricated by one of many possible tubing fabrication methods.
 The most common method, however, is plastic extrusion.
 Plastic extrusion is the process by which a raw plastic material is melted, forced through a tool called a die, and processed into a usable product.
-The most important component of a plastic extruder is the die, which in the case of plastic extrusion is a metal plate through which a hole has been cut and a pin has been inserted.
+The most important component of a plastic extruder is the die, which in the case of plastic extrusion, is a metal plate through which a hole has been cut, and a pin has been inserted.
 The shape of the hole and pin reflect the shape that the final tube product will take.
-At the beginning of the extrusion process, a stock of raw plastic material is collected in a hopper suspended above a conveyance channel.
+At the beginning of the extrusion process, stock of raw plastic material is collected in a hopper suspended above a conveyance channel.
 The plastic is released into the channel where a large, turning screw forces the plastic toward the die.
-As the screw turns, friction causes the plastic to become molten (with the assistance of electric heating elements along the length of the channel).
+As the screw turns, the friction causes the plastic to become molten (with the assistance of electric heating elements along the length of the channel).
 Once melted, the plastic is forced through the die.
 When the plastic emerges on the other side of the die, it takes its new shape as tubing.
 It can then be cut to length and prepared for shipment or sent for additional processing.